-Eva Weiss, a Senior Adviser with StoneTurn, has more than 25 years of experience in forensic investigations and compliance controls and monitoring for both the public and private sectors.
+Eva Weiss, a Partner with StoneTurn, has more than 25 years of experience in forensic investigations and compliance controls and monitoring for both the public and private sectors.

 Specifically, she focuses on fraud risk assessment processes, and designing proactive anti-fraud programs and control frameworks.
 Working primarily with large financial services firms, she has led investigations and forensic audits of fraud, waste and abuse in these organizations.
 Eva has worked with clients across various industries, including financial services, banking, insurance, healthcare, utilities, construction, transportation and education.

 Prior to joining StoneTurn, Eva was with TIAA-CREF, where she served as Senior Director of Forensic and Special Investigations.
 Eva also established and served in the role of Director of Forensic Audit for Thacher Associates, a leading Integrity Monitoring firm, where she focused on fraud in the New York construction industry.

 Prior to Thacher Associates, she was with a large public accounting firm, where she served as Advisory Director in Fraud Risk & Controls Compliance.
 Previously, she was the Executive Deputy Inspector General of Forensic Investigations and Risk Analysis for the State of New York.